What You Need to Know About Parvovirus, Especially if You Have Kids Going Back to School

 Because parvovirus is easily transmitted from person to person, avoiding close contact with someone who is infected can help prevent the spread of the virus.
 This is particularly important if someone in your household is sick.

 If your child or a family member has been diagnosed with parvovirus, try to limit their contact with others until they’re no longer contagious, Dr. Shirley says.
+One bit of good news: If your child has Fifth Disease, once the "slapped cheek" rash appears on their cheeks, they're no longer contagious, per the Cleveland Clinic.
 In schools or day care centers, be aware of any outbreaks and consider keeping your child at home if there are reports of it circulating.

 Shore up your immune system